 Use AT LEAST 8 characters.
 Ideally, you should use even more than that.
 It goes without saying, the longer the passwords the more letter combinations a person will need to use to hack it.

 Use a combination of uppercase and lowercase letters.
 Most websites are case-sensitive.
-Which means you are required to get the capitalization correct for a password to be accepted.
+This means you are required to get the capitalization correct for a password to be accepted.
 Again, another barrier a hacker would need to pass in order to gain access.

 Insert number and special characters – Adding both numbers and special characters makes it harder to guess a password.
 You can even use numbers in place of letters.
 For example, using a “1” in place of an “i” or a “5” in place of an “s”.
 This is good form because this negates machines that run through the entire dictionary trying to match your password to a real word.
 The same can be said about special characters.
 Use “!”, “@”, “#”, “$”, and other special characters to boost password strength.

 Don’t use words or phrases that could be associated with you.
-For example, last names, childrens names, addresses, or other easily accessible information.
+For example, last names, children’s names, addresses, or other easily accessible information.
 It’s best to use random words or phrases.
 One trick is to think up a random phrase like “The fat cat wanted to eat but has no home!” and then use the letter to come up with a password.
 Which would translate to “Tfcw2ebhnh!”.
 It is at least 8 characters long, has capital and lowercase letters as well as numbers and special characters.

 Don’t use sequential patterns or predictable, complete words like 12345 or “password”

-Also, keep your recovery options up-to-date, in the case you forget your password or lose access.
+Also, keep your recovery options up-to-date, in case you forget your password or lose access.
 As accounts get more secure, recovery will become more difficult.